Have you ever heard the saying “good brushes can last you a lifetime”?

 Most beginners have a hard time finding out which brushes they really need, and a lot of times, they just go for whatever the art supplies shops advise them to get.
-This results in wrong purchases and waste of money, that’s why ZenART’s co-founder Ardak Kassenova made it her mission to create the ultimate watercolour paint brush sets that anyone will find most useful in creating their work.
+This results in wrong purchases and waste of money, that’s why ZenART’s I made it my mission to create the ultimate watercolour paintbrush sets that anyone will find most useful in creating their work.
 Aside from saving a lot of money, improving the quality of your art, enjoying the creative process, and discovering a lot of brushes you did not previously know (See Tip #4 above), ZenART’s brush sets also give you a free protective case which you can use to store your brushes and carry them everywhere.

 Black Tulip Collection

 Specifically designed for watercolour, inks, gouache and fluid acrylics, the Black Tulip collection is composed of six of the most essential watercolour paintbrushes that you will ever need.
 Every brush included in this set has a pointy tip – even the flat ones, so they are very good for detailing purposes!
 The brushes are made of synthetic Japanese faux squirrel that works almost like the real squirrel and Kolinsky sable hairs combined in one, so they are bouncy, springy, and return to its pointy shape after cleansing.

 Our favourite thing about the Black Tulip Collection is the brushes’ consistent flow control.
 The bristles are extremely absorbent, and holds much pigment and water in the belly, so you don’t have to constantly dip your brushes in water and pigment while working.
 Since the bristles are synthetic, these brushes are easy to manage and super easy to clean.
 It is also suitable for travelling and really won’t take much space in your bag.